Updated: Dec 25, 2020

 It is easy to get distracted by glitzy and new things and forget about the basics.
 Yet the basics are just that, the basics.
 If I want to be healthy and my fridge is full of junk food, high sugar treats, and old moldy stuff it won’t matter if my fridge can talk or not.

 When it comes to basics it is hard to get more basic than my personal motivation.
 No matter what I want to do in the kitchen, at work, or in any aspect of life the most basic factor is my level of personal motivation.
 This is not the glitzy “watch a video” and feel pumped kind of fleeting external motivation, but the intrinsic (inside) motivation that takes me through hard times and helps me really enjoy the good times.
 This type of motivation is stronger, more durable, and more powerful than any external motivation could ever be.
-Besides we cannot watch YouTube videos all day long, can we?

 You may read the words personal motivation and feel like I am making a judgment about you, but that is not the case.
-Our personal motivation is simply what it is, no judgment required.
-It is helpful to understand our motivation is built on core skills of self-esteem, self-compassion, and self-efficacy.
+Your personal motivation is simply what it is, no judgment required.
+It is helpful to understand your motivation is built on core skills of self-esteem, self-compassion, and self-efficacy.
 These skills can be developed, no matter your background, education, race, or any other factor.
 This is a deeply personal journey, and no one can do it for you.
 As you work to develop these skills they act as a catalyst to energize your life to greater goal accomplishment, more balance, and hope.